Happy Sardar

 Happy Sardar is a 2019 Indian Malayalam-language romantic comedy-drama film co-written and directed by debutant directorial duo Sudip Joshy and Geethika Sudip.
 An Indian remake of the French film Serial (Bad) Weddings, it is the first Malayalam film directed by a couple.
+The film received negative reviews from critics.

 Synopsis

-Happy Singh (Kalidas Jayaram) is a happy-go-lucky young man who was born to a Punjabi father Inderpal Singh (Javed Jaffrey) and a Malayali mother Annamma (Praveena).
-He falls in love with Mary Kochara, the youngest daughter of Joyce Kochara (Siddique) and Reetha Kochara (Maala Parvathi).
+Harvinder "Happy" Singh is a happy-go-lucky young man who was born to a Punjabi father, Inderpal Singh and a Malayali mother, Annamma.
+He falls in love with Mary Kochara, the youngest daughter of Joyce Kochara and Reetha Kochara.

 Happy Sardar narrates how Happy and Mary win over each other's parents and get married with their blessings.